PCASOlab/FORLA/README.md

 Option 1

 1. use [FL_launcher.sh](./FL_launcher.sh) ([FL_launcher_w_env.sh](./FL_launcher_w_env.sh) if you are using virtual environment) to run server and clients all in once.
-Config FL_launcher.sh to add more clients:
+Config FL_launcher.sh to add more clients (here is a example with 4 clients):
 ```
 #!/bin/bash